 No, you don’t.
 If you enroll in a medical option through New York Life, you automatically receive prescription drug benefits administered by Express Scripts.
 However, you must use an in-network pharmacy to receive benefits from the plan.

 Use generic drugs: they’re equivalent to brand-name drugs, equally effective, and cost much less.

 Use the mail-order program for maintenance medications: drugs you buy through mail order generally cost less.
 And, for a 90-day supply, you’ll pay 2.5 times the monthly copay, rather than 3 times, which is what you would pay at a pharmacy for three 30-day supplies.

 You have two dental coverage options, both administered by Aetna.
 Both options cover preventive services at 100%.

 The Comprehensive Option covers preventive, basic, and major services, such as crowns and root canals.
 This option also covers orthodontia for children.

 The Preventive Option covers only preventive and basic services, such as fillings.
 It does not include benefits for major services or orthodontia.

-You have a vision option offered through Aetna VisionSM Preferred.
+You have a new vision option starting in 2017.
 You don’t have to elect medical coverage in order to elect vision; the options are separate.
 You can choose coverage just for yourself or for you and your dependents, and the coverage level can also be different from your medical election.

 The vision option covers routine eye care such as exams, eyeglasses, and contact lenses, and offers discounts on additional eyeglasses, prescription sunglasses, Lasik, and more.